Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » How Much Chocolate Is Dangerous To Dogs?

 A vet will treat toxicity in dogs based on how much and what type of chocolate the dog has eaten.
 Watch this PD Pet Care Vlog with Dr Cath for inside info on how vets treat chocolate toxicity in dogs:

-Award winning pet insurance for peace of mind
+Pet insurance for peace of mind

 If your puss or pooch happens to eat chocolate, a visit to the vet can make all the difference.
 A vet can act quickly and help combat the symptoms of chocolate toxicity in your pet.

-All our award winning pet plans reduce the cost of unexpected visits to the vet and offer a range of other vital benefits too.
+All our pet plans reduce the cost of unexpected visits to the vet and offer a range of other vital benefits too.
 Our cat insurance and dog insurance plans are designed to give your pet optimum security without costing you an arm and a leg.
 Plus, you’ll get one or more months of FREE pet insurance when you buy a policy.

 Click below to get a quote.